 This pentest methodology guide is here to help you navigate this complex process by providing a framework and steps.
 Read on to find the types of areas to penetration test and the various stages and their requirements.

-Penetration testing methodology refers to the specific course of action taken by a pentest provider to conduct the pentest of a target website or network.
+Penetration testing methodology is a specific course of action taken by a pentest provider to conduct the pentest of a target website or network.
 There are multiple penetration testing methodologies that can be put to use depending on the category of the target business, the goal of the pentest, and its scope.

 Penetration Testing Methodologies and Standards

 There are various standards and methodologies that ensure the penetration test is authentic and covers all important aspects.
 Some of them are mentioned below:

 OSSTMM is short for Open-Source Security Testing Methodology Manual.
 It is one of the most widely used and recognized standards of penetration testing.
 It’s based on a scientific approach to penetration testing that contains adaptable guides for testers.
 You can use this to conduct an accurate assessment.